AlexSHuk/dockerfiles/README.md

 - apache from Alpine;

 WEB-server Dockerfile :
-- web server for a python script that returns information about the container's localhost;
+- web server for a GO script that returns information about the container's localhost;